EvictionLab/eviction-lab-website/content/updates/research/ets-report-2025/index.md

 Notably, most of the locations we track had eviction filing rates higher than in New York City.
 Despite its high rents and low vacancy rate, the eviction filing rate in NYC was only 5% in 2025.
 Why?
 A big reason is because [New York has strong renter protections](https://evictionlab.org/in-the-most-expensive-city-in-the-country-evictions-remain-lower-than-before-covid-19/), demonstrating that high rents and a competitive market don’t make eviction inevitable.
 A similar pattern appears in [Philadelphia](https://evictionlab.org/how-local-leaders-are-stemming-the-eviction-crisis/), the sixth-largest city in the U.S., which has a filing rate smaller than all but three cities we track (Figure 3).

-{{< pullquote "Black renters are significantly overrepresented in eviction filings (Figure 4).
-Despite making up 28% of the renter population, 39% of eviction filings in 2025 named a Black defendant." >}}

 {{% grouped-bar-chart
   id="fig4"
   data="./figure4_data.csv"